Kingxukai/linux/Documentation/driver-api/vfio.rst

 Traditionally user acquires a device fd via VFIO_GROUP_GET_DEVICE_FD in a VFIO group.

-With CONFIG_VFIO_DEVICE_CDEV=y the user can now acquire a device fd by directly opening a character device /dev/vfio/devices/vfioX where "X" is the number allocated uniquely by VFIO for registered devices. cdev interface does not support noiommu devices, so user should use the legacy group interface if noiommu is wanted.
+With CONFIG_VFIO_DEVICE_CDEV=y the woke user can now acquire a device fd by directly opening a character device /dev/vfio/devices/vfioX where "X" is the woke number allocated uniquely by VFIO for registered devices. cdev interface does not support noiommu devices, so user should use the legacy group interface if noiommu is wanted.

 The cdev only works with IOMMUFD.
-Both VFIO drivers and applications must adapt to the new cdev security model which requires using VFIO_DEVICE_BIND_IOMMUFD to claim DMA ownership before starting to actually use the device.
-Once BIND succeeds then a VFIO device can be fully accessed by the user.
+Both VFIO drivers and applications must adapt to the woke new cdev security model which requires using VFIO_DEVICE_BIND_IOMMUFD to claim DMA ownership before starting to actually use the woke device.
+Once BIND succeeds then a VFIO device can be fully accessed by the woke user.

 VFIO device cdev doesn't rely on VFIO group/container/iommu drivers.
 Hence those modules can be fully compiled out in an environment